abhi3700/evm_contracts_auction/reports.md

 Compilation:
 ============

+Warning: Contract code size is 30732 bytes and exceeds 24576 bytes (a limit introduced in Spurious Dragon).
+This contract may not be deployable on mainnet.
+Consider enabling the optimizer (with a low "runs" value!), turning off revert strings, or using libraries.
+  --> contracts/AuctionRepository.sol:19:1:
+   |
+19 | contract AuctionRepository is Ownable, Pausable, CheckContract, ReentrancyGuard {
+   | ^ (Relevant source part starts here and spans across multiple lines).

-Generating typings for: 15 artifacts in dir: ./build/typechain/ for target: ethers-v5 Successfully generated 46 typings!
+Generating typings for: 14 artifacts in dir: ./build/typechain/ for target: ethers-v5 Successfully generated 46 typings!
-Compiled 15 Solidity files successfully
+Compiled 14 Solidity files successfully

 Network Info
 ============